Gene transfer is a technique to transfer a gene efficiently and stably into another cell or organism to alter its phenotype.

 Gene gun is a common name used for it.
 Molecules like DNA, RNA or protein can be inserted into a cell directly.

 A cell without a cell wall or cell membrane is known as a protoplast.
 The protoplast fusion method is also used in the tissue culture methods in which two protoplasts of somatic cells are fused to get a hybrid protoplast of two different cells.
 It is commonly practiced in plant research to produce genetically altered plant species through their protoplast fusion.

 The microinjection method facilitates direct nuclear delivery of exogenous DNA.
 Using a fine needle, or injection, a DNA or gene is directly injected into the target cell nucleus without disrupting the endogenous pathway.

 The microinjection gene transfer technique is practiced to inject genes directly into oocytes, eggs and embryos.

 Chemical methods of gene transfer:

-Liposome mediated gene transfer, calcium phosphate mediated gene transfer, DEAE-Dextran mediated gene transfer and polyethylene glycol mediated gene transfer are common chemical methods used in transformation experiments.
+Liposome-mediated gene transfer, calcium phosphate mediated gene transfer, DEAE-Dextran mediated gene transfer and polyethylene glycol mediated gene transfer are common chemical methods used in transformation experiments.

 Before discussing various chemical methods to transfer a gene, we should have to understand how chemical-mediated gene transfer techniques actually work!
 Because the whole mechanism is different.

 Here the naked DNA is used to fuse the complex with a chemical agent (and therefore it is also known as naked-DNA mediated gene transfer).
-The chemical and DNA complex either interact with the cell wall or membrane or processed through endocytosis.
+The chemical and DNA complex either interact with the cell wall or membrane or is processed through endocytosis.
 Once it enters into the cell cytoplasm, the DNA is released from the chemical agent and incorporated into the genome.